zackchase/mxnet-the-straight-dope/README.md

 To run these notebooks, you'll want to build MXNet from source.
 Fortunately, this is easy (especially on Linux) if you follow [these instructions](http://mxnet.io/get_started/install.html).
 You'll also want to [install Jupyter](http://jupyter.readthedocs.io/en/latest/install.html) and use Python 3 (because it's 2017).

+## Slides

+The authors (& others) are inreasingly giving talks that are based on the content in this books.
+Some of these slide-decks (like the 6-hour KDD 2017) are gigantic so we're collecting them separately in [this repo](https://github.com/zackchase/mxnet-slides).
+Contribute there if you'd like to share tutorials or course material based on this books.

 ## Table of contents

 ### Part 1: Crashcourse